Cealgair/cealgairs-ct-downloader/windows/README.txt

   Usage of "icons"
   ----------------

-  This program creates the menu icons for your distribution.
-It keeps the original icons for the Nintendo cups, puts a dice as the icon for the Wiimm cup and puts the first three letters of the first track for every other cup.
-If you want it to behave differently, you can change its source code or make the icons manually.
+  This Program creates and copies your cup icons directly into your MKW Game

   Usage of "bmg"
   --------------

-  This program patches the file containing all of the track names, according to what it finds in "tracks.bmg.txt" and  "intro.bmg.txt".
+  This program patches the file containing all of the track names, according to what it finds in "tracks.bmg.txt".
 You might want to fix the names of the Nintendo tracks and those of the Wiimm cup before running this program.

-  Build the iso
+  Build the ISO
   -------------

   When everything is done, you can create the iso for your distribution from the directory we called "new" using wit (again, check http://wiki.tockdom.com/wiki/Wiimms_ISO_Tools for how to do so).